I-Am-Dench/nimbus-launcher/PATCHING.md

 ### Update

+PLEASE NOTE THE FOLLOWING WHEN IMPLEMENTING A PATCH RUNNER:

+- *Patch* dependencies MUST NOT inherit the *Local Patch Directory* from its parent *Patch*.
+- Dependencies MUST NOT run the **update** directive.
+- *download objects* include a `path` relative to the *Version Directory* and a `name` which is relative to the *Local Patch Directory*.
+- The Nimbus Launcher runs the **transfer** directive ONLY when the play button is pushed.
+The protocol DOES NOT enforce this as a standard.

-While all Patch Directives within the patch.json can be included in any order, the Patch Runner MUST run the directives in the following sequence:
+While all *Patch Directives* within the *patch.json* can be included in any order, the Patch Runner MUST run each directive in the following sequence:

-1. Dependencies (**depend**) - *Patch* dependencies MUST NOT inherit the *Local Patch Directory* from its parent *Patch*.
-Dependencies MUST NOT run the **update** directive: For each of the *Patch Versions* listed as a dependency ->
+1. Dependencies (**depend**) - For each of the *Patch Versions* listed as a dependency ->
     1. **If the current version name** iteration is INVALID ->
         1. The protocol MUST terminate.
     2. **If the current version name** iteration is VALID and is suffixed WITH `*` ->